apache/druid/docs/content/operations/api-reference.md

 * `/druid/coordinator/v1/loadqueue`

-Returns the ids of segments to load and drop for each historical node.
+Returns the ids of segments to load and drop for each Historical node.

 * `/druid/coordinator/v1/loadqueue?simple`

-Returns the number of segments to load and drop, as well as the total segment load and drop size in bytes for each historical node.
+Returns the number of segments to load and drop, as well as the total segment load and drop size in bytes for each Historical node.

 * `/druid/coordinator/v1/loadqueue?full`

-Returns the serialized JSON of segments to load and drop for each historical node.
+Returns the serialized JSON of segments to load and drop for each Historical node.

 #### Metadata store information